brhoades/blag/content/posts/2026-05-28-principled-cryptids.md

 **_Kindness_**!

 I haven't seen a picture of this man.
-Could be that any photos would be blurry and low-resolution anyway.
+Could be that any photos are questionably real.

 &nbsp;

-Sharing core principles with leadership is rare.
+Sharing core principles with leadership is uncommon.
 Somewhere in the ascension to the C-suite, perhaps on the profitability switchback, important principles can get lost.
 While this small shop is decent in every other dimension too, those all will change: business, team, product, etc.

 Executive roles don't come with a self-growth feedback loop.
 What you see is what you get.
 Any leftover principles are then magnified and inflicted on the whole company.

 When I worked at Rippling, our COO was Matt MacInnis.
 I respect the man a great deal; he _generally_ has solid takes and is principled.
 He spoke on his framework [in this interview](https://review.firstround.com/podcast/how-to-be-effective-up-and-down-the-org-chart-matt-macinnis-rippling-inkling-apple/) at length.

 I'm going to do him dirty here-- it's impossible to succinctly capture seventy minutes of nuance in a quote.
-Here, MacInnis is a few layers deep, discussing what I've coined "leadership harm reduction" when making decisions at a rocketship startup:
+Below, MacInnis is a few layers deep, discussing what I've coined "leadership harm reduction" when making decisions at a rocketship startup:

 &nbsp;